What is and what isn’t the digital workplace?

 Companies must actively break down barriers between workplaces and technologies to let employees work whenever or wherever they want.
 That’s an interesting statement considering Microsoft isn’t exactly known for its individualism, but corporatism.
 It remains to be seen if they have any serious innovation pretensions and open their architecture up a little.

 Everybody agrees the Digital Workplace is an all-encompassing and lasting change for the way we work.
 Now everything is truly connected across data silos which enables a cohesive employee and customer user experience.
 Better connectedness and innovative mobile-first business cases will drive productivity, reduce IT maintenance cost and give early movers a competitive advantage.

 Come back next week to learn what adenin's vision and mission is for a Digital Workplace future.
-In the meantime check out our Now Workplace
+In the mean time, you can check out our Digital Assistant.